pymupdf/PyMuPDF/docs/tools.rst

       Set or inquire reduced bbox heights in text extract and text search methods.

       :arg bool on: if omitted, the current setting is returned.
 For other values the *bool()* function is applied to set a global variable.
-If *True*, :meth:`Page.searchFor` and :meth:`Page.getText` methods return character, span, line or block bboxes that have a height of *font size*.
+If *True*, :meth:`Page.search_for` and :meth:`Page.get_text` methods return character, span, line or block bboxes that have a height of *font size*.
 If *False* (the standard setting when PyMuPDF is imported), bbox height will normally equal *line height*.

       :rtype: bool
       :returns: *True* or *False*.